xoidlabs/xoid/docs/recipes-react/grabbing-refs.md

 $ref.set(document.body)
 ```

-It's completely safe to feed `atom.set` calls as refs to React components as `ref` prop.
+It's completely safe to feed `atom.set` calls as refs to React components as the `ref` prop.

 ```js
 import { atom } from 'xoid'